nolan908/cooper-cookbook/docs-readmes/README.md

 *   **Search:** A keyword-based search feature to filter the recipe catalog by string.
 Additional filtering is possible if enough time permits, however not required.
 *   **Security Tools:**
     *   **Change Password:** Secure update flow requiring current password verification.
     *   **Forgot Password:** A system that generates a local reset link in the backend console logs, representing an email sent to the user's registered Gmail address.
+Accessed via the login screen, this remains a stretch goal that was completed and should work as long as https://coopercookbook.eastus.azurecontainer.io/ remains deployed.
+This was not introduced during the final demo.

 ---